 Plaza de España, March 2017.
-A regal walk along the building’s balcony terraces is a must, especially if you’re a big Star Wars fan.
-It was here that Anakin and Padmé took a long walking discussion in Attack of the Clones, while exterior shots were also used for the city of Theed on the planet Naboo.
+A walk along the building’s balcony terraces is a must, especially if you’re a big Star Wars fan.
+It was here that Anakin and Padmé embarked on a walk-and-talk in Attack of the Clones, while exterior shots were also used for the city of Theed on the planet Naboo.
 Less famously, the square also pops up in the Sacha Baron Cohen comedy The Dictator, not to mention the video for the Simply Red song Something Got Me Started.

 For more on this incredible city, have a read through my other articles on Seville.

 Interested in finding out more about the region?
 Then check out my 5s from around Andalusia.

 And that’s just the tip of the iceberg!
 Why not also take a look at my many more articles from across Spain.